gwilken/ariadne-io/README.md

 ![motor](/public/images/rsserial.jpg)

-Once we start bringing it in as hexadecimal and get out port speed right, it's clear we have something:
+Once we start bringing it in as hexadecimal and get our port speed right, it's clear we have something:

 ![motor](/public/images/rshex.jpg)